Zkvers/substrate-zk/zk-tutorials/proof-system/groth16/theory_to_practice.md

 snarkjs groth16 verify verification_key.json public.json proof.json
 ```

-Okay, so far, we have learned about the process of generating a proof using snarkjs and verifying the proof using bellman.
+Okay, so far, we have learned about the process of generating a proof with snarkjs and verifying the proof with bellman.
 The next step is to use bellman to verify the proof generated by snarkjs on the substrate-based chain, which is our ultimate goal.

 ### Verify the proof by bellman on substrate
 1. start the substrate chain
 go to the dir `~/..../substrate-zk`
 ```
 ./target/release/node-template --dev --tmp
 ```

 2. get the proof and verification key
 If you have run all the practice before, go to dir `snarkjs-bellman-adapter/circuit/Multiplication`, you can find two file `proof_hex.json` and `vkey_hex.json` which we will use in the next step.

 For example, My proof_hex.json is: